 Create and manage portfolio groups

-Manage access to applications
+Manage users and groups access to applications

-|Every Portfolio automatically gets a group called "Administrators", Simply adding people to this group will make them administrators for this portfolio.|
+|Every Portfolio automatically gets a group called "Administrators", simply adding people to this group will make them administrators for this portfolio.|

 For each application environment, there are permissions you can assign to portfolio groups or service accounts.